-Highlight the Alarm In Event Action, Motion Detector Event Action, or Video Loss Event Action in the Event Action menu and press the 🗗 button.
+You can program the DVR to record, activate the alarm output and/or notify the remote site whenever sensor, motion or video loss events are detected.
+Highlight the Alarm In Event Action, Motion Detector Event Action, or Video Loss Event Action in the Main menu.
 The following Event Action setup screens will appear.